objektwerks/akka.http.medical/README.md

 Akka Http Medical
 -----------------
 >This project exports an Akka Http REST service that selects diet data from a medical database based on
->patient and encouter id values.
+>patient and encounter id values.

 Test
 ----